madeleineth/adequate/README.md

 # Adequate Italian-English Dictionary

-An Android Italian-English dictionary app.
+An offline, ad-free, open source Android Italian-English dictionary app.
 Not a good Italian-English dictionary.
 But maybe adequate for your purposes.

 By Madeleine Thompson, 2025.
 Mostly public domain; see [LICENSE](./LICENSE) for details.